 AFSC staff knows first-hand the challenges and rewards of agriculture

 At AFSC, we’re proud of the work we do to help build a strong, growing and diversified agriculture and agri-food industry in Alberta.
 Many AFSC team members are also producers and know first-hand the challenges and rewards Alberta producers face.

 Meet the Team

-|Years at AFSC: I’ve been with AFSC for almost 10 and a half years.
+|Years at AFSC: I have been with AFSC for almost 12 years.

 Why did you pursue a career in agriculture?
 I grew up on a mixed farm near Lacombe, and my whole community’s culture was agriculture-based and it became such a large part of my culture.
 For my whole life, I have known and appreciated farming families from all industries and I don’t think that feeling of belonging to the agriculture community ever goes away.

 Are you involved in agriculture beyond your work at AFSC?
 I still have so many friends and relatives farming today, that I get to live my farming cravings through them.
 While I can share some knowledge of our programs, the real benefit to me is hearing about the highs and the lows and the experiences of clients on their farms and with our programs.

 Why do you enjoy working in agriculture?
 Again, I think growing up on a farm, and farming myself, experiencing the lifestyle, the highs and the lows, makes me so passionate about farming and the people involved in the industry.
 Being able to advocate for their industry is so important and rewarding, even more so when you can put names and faces to the difficult stories.